 Belgium has three regions: Flanders, Brussels and Wallonia.
 In Belgium, waste legislation is a competency of the Regions.
 In the Flemish Region in the last two decades, the Public Waste Agency of Flanders (OVAM) has given very active attention regarding biowaste treatment, composting, digestion and sustainable use of compost and digestate.
 The Flemish waste management policy is built upon the hierarchy of waste management options: prevention > recuperation > waste treatment for recycling > incineration > landfill.
 Separate collection has been a focus in Flanders from the early nineties.
 It is nowadays still important, but the main focus has shifted towards prevention since the late 1990s.
 Whereas in the beginning compost was produced from mixed residual waste, with poor market opportunities and severe quality shortfall (chemical, physical, microbiological), gradually the quality of compost as a product has improved.
 Not only due to pre- and post-treatment, but rather because of strict acceptation rules.
 In the beginning, the product standards for compost as described in the VLAREMA (Flemish Regulation on Sustainable Materials Management and Waste) were not maintained.
 Separate collection initiatives in the Flemish Region have been very successful since then.
 In the early nineties, the municipalities and inter-municipal waste associations were obliged to implement the separate collection from households for either green waste or vfg-waste (kitchen and garden waste).
-In that time, sorting analyses showed that about half of the residual waste consisted of an organic-biological fraction.
+At that time, sorting analyses showed that about half of the residual waste consisted of an organic-biological fraction.
 Together with the setting up of systems for separate collection, the treatment plants were built in the early nineties.
 Further investments and efforts in separate collection and treatment of biowaste, pushed by legislative rather than sheer economic aspects, resulted in new experiences and satisfactory results.
-Since 2006 about 40 digestion plants started up.
-They process a combination of manure, energy crops and industrial biodegradable waste.
+Since 2006 about 40 digestion plants started up in Flanders.
+They process a combination of manure, energy crops and bio-waste from food and feed production and the biobased industry.

-Nowadays the composting and digestion plants in Flanders produce high quality compost and digestate and fit in all cases as a soil improver or organic fertilizer in agriculture, horticulture, private households, landscaping, ...
+Nowadays the composting and digestion plants in Flanders produce high quality compost and digestate and are fit for application as a soil improver or organic fertilizer in agriculture, horticulture, private households, landscaping, growing media, ...